elevien/math50_2025/unit3.md

 - Identify whether a simple estimator is biased or not, by hand if possible, or using simulations in Python.
 - Use the CLT to approximate the sample distribution of an estimator.
 - Stating the assumptions of a linear regression model and identify (e.g. based on plots) when they are invalid.
-- Be able to explain the phenomenon of regression to the mean.
+- Be able to relate regression paramaters and means and variance of the predictor to the marginals.
-- Interpret the output of a fitted linear regression model and access the goodness of fit.
+- Understand the relationship between model paramaters, correlations, coefficient of determination.
+Know the meaning of correlations and cod.
-- Recalling the basic facts quantities such as $p$-values and $R^2$ depend on the sample size.
+- Interpret the output of a fitted linear regression model and access the goodness of fit (coefficient of determination).

 # Wikipedia References
 - [Linear regression](https://en.wikipedia.org/wiki/Linear_regression)